7 Common Causes of No Hot Water

-If you’re reading this, it’s likely because you just had a shockingly cold shower or turned on the faucet to discover that your house doesn't have hot water.
-It’s an irritating scenario, but don’t panic.
-Learning the most likely reasons your home has no hot water is the first step toward finding an answer.
-Here are some of the most likely reasons why you might be having hot water troubles so you can get back to getting the hot showers you deserve.
+If you’re reading this, it’s likely because you just had a shockingly cold shower or turned on the faucet and there wasn’t any hot water.
+It’s an annoying scenario, but don’t stress.
+Learning the most frequent things that leave you with no hot water is the first step toward finding a solution.
+Here are some of the most likely reasons why you might be having hot water issues so you can get back to experiencing the hot showers you deserve.

 1. Gas Leak

-- Shut off the gas valves at your house.
+- Turn off the gas valves at your house.

 - Don’t switch any electrical appliances on or off.